 - Director, Center for Health Incentives & Behavioral Economics

-- Professor of Medicine and Health Care Management, Wharton School
+- Mark V. Pauly President’s Distinguished Professor at Perelman School of Medicine and Health Care Management at the Wharton School

 - The Wharton School, University of Pennsylvania, PhD, Health Economics, Public Policy